 Failure to Launch Syndrome

 America has a failure to launch problem.
 Strike that.
 America has an epidemic failure to launch problem.
-Coming into 2017, Millions of millennials (ages 18-29) are unsuccessful in their attempts of leaving 'the nest' after high school.
-Instead, these millions of unmotivated, discouraged young adult men and women opt to stay with mom and dad, leaving their frustrated and worried parents to ask: "Will my young adult child ever grow up and live like an adult?"
+Coming into 2017, Millions of millennials (ages 18-29) are unsuccessful in their attempts at leaving “the nest” after high school.
+Instead, these millions of unmotivated, discouraged young adult men and women opt to stay with mom and dad, leaving their frustrated and worried parents to ask: “Will my young adult child ever grow up and live like an adult?”

-Incapable of providing for themselves, failure to launch children have more in common with high school and middle schoolers than they do with functioning, independent adults.
-To put in frankly, if young adult failures to launch want to live up to their potential and avoid a life less lived, these wayward sons and daughters are in need of a wake-up call.
+Incapable of providing for themselves, FTL children have more in common with high school and middle schoolers than they do with functioning, independent adults.
+To put it frankly, if young adult failures to launch want to live up to their potential and avoid a life less lived, these wayward sons and daughters are in need of a wake-up call.

 Understanding Why Young Adults Fail to Leave the Home

 As to the underlying issues that are to blame for America’s failure to launch epidemic, the reasons vary.
 However, according to Psychologist Jeffery S. Smith, it boils down to one simple factor: “Today’s young adults are afraid of pain and stress.”
 In other words, these wayward young adult children do not fail at adapting to adulthood because they are incapable.

 Despite cultural stereotypes, most FTLs are just as capable and brilliant as previous generations before them.
 However, these young men and women’s failed transition into adulthood can be (generally speaking) blamed on depression, social anxiety, substance abuse and/or the enabling behavior of their rescuing parents.

 While their parent’s simply want to prevent them from experiencing the pain and hardships of life, failure to launch children fail to live independently from mom and dad because they struggle at overcoming life-ensuing discomfort of any kind.